maglietti/QB-OrderTrackingGuide/relationships.md

     7. Select Create.
 ~~~

-Instead of adding fields, select Cancel.
+This time, instead of adding fields, click Cancel.
 The fields automatically created by Quick Base for every table are displayed.
-Shortly, you’ll import the Order Details.xlsx file containing the line item detail, and this will automatically create some fields for you!
+Shortly, you’ll import the `OrderDetails.xlsx` file containing the line item detail, and this will automatically create some fields for you!

 But first, you need to build table-to-table relationships between the Line Items table, the Products table, and the Orders table.
 Once you master how to build table-to-table relationships, you will fully realize the power of Quick Base.

 ## Relate the line items and products tables

 When adding line items to an order, you want to be able to simply pick a product number from a dropdown list and have the associated product name and unit price auto-fill for you.
 To make this work, connect the Line Items table to the Products table using a table-to-table relationship.

+SCREENSHOT
+{: .label .label-red}

 ~~~
     1. In the left panel of the Line Items Settings page, select Table-to-table relationships.